search icon

-Pros Cons of Disregarded Entity
+Pros and Cons of a Disregarded Entity

 The pros of a disregarded entity include pass-through taxation and simplified business structure, but the cons involve limited liability protection and potential self-employment taxes for the owner.